-1.0 Membership (10): four faculty who have taught in the Program for Liberal Studies, one each from English and speech, mathematics and natural sciences, fine arts and humanities, and social and behavioral sciences; Coordinator of Liberal Studies and Chair of Liberal Studies, who shall chair; Associate Vice President for Academic Affairs / Student Achievement, Director of the School Teacher Education, Chair of Dual Language and English Learner Education, Director of the University Advising Center; one student major in Liberal Studies.

-- 2.1 The Committee shall develop policy, program, and curricular proposals for recommendation to the Senate and shall review other policy and curriculum proposals that affect the Program in Liberal Studies. - 2.2 The Committee shall consult with deans of colleges and with other Senate committees and shall consider their recommendations in preparing its proposals. - 2.3 The Committee shall have primary responsibility for recommending policy and program changes in Liberal Studies and may request the assistance of external specialists.
+- 1.0 Membership (10): four faculty who have taught in the Program for Liberal Studies, one each from English and speech, mathematics and natural sciences, fine arts and humanities, and social and behavioral sciences; Coordinator of Liberal Studies who shall chair; Dean of the College of Education; Director of the School of Teacher Education; Chair of Dual Language and English Learner Education; Director of the University Advising Center; one student major in Liberal Studies. - 2.0 Functions - 2.1 The Committee shall develop policy, program, and curricular proposals for recommendation to the Senate and shall review other policy and curriculum proposals that affect the Program in Liberal Studies. - 2.2 The Committee shall consult with deans of colleges and with other Senate committees and shall consider their recommendations in preparing its proposals. - 2.3 The Committee shall have primary responsibility for recommending policy and program changes in Liberal Studies and may request the assistance of external specialists.